Special Procedures In Aid Of Enforcement Of Judgments & Debt

 Assignment Order If a judgment debtor has a right to any future payment, a court may assign all or part of it to a judgment creditor.

-Receiver to Enforce Judgment: The court may appoint a receiver to enforce a judgment if the the appointment represents a "reasonable method to obtain the fair and orderly satisfaction of the judgment."
+- Receiver to Enforce Judgment: The court may appoint a receiver to enforce judgment debt if the the appointment represents a "reasonable method to obtain the fair and orderly satisfaction of the judgment."

-Collection of Debts Owed Judgment Debtors by State or Local Public Entities: The EJL contains special claim and deposit procedures enabling judgment creditors to reach debts owed to judgment debtors by state or local public entities.
+- Collection of Debts Owed Judgment Debtors by State or Local Public Entities: The EJL contains special claim and deposit procedures enabling judgment creditors to reach debts owed to judgment debtors by state or local public entities.
 Subject to certain exceptions, these are the only available means to get such funds.
-Debtor-owed funds held by public entities may not be reached by execution.
+Debtor-owed funds held by public entities may not be reached by execution of judgment.